Stipends & Tuition Waivers

 Traditional student loans: Traditional student loans are also available to Graduate Students.
 Additional information on qualification requirements and the requisite forms can be obtained from the College of Medicine Financial Aid Office by calling (352) 273-7939.

 A breakdown of the costs associated with Graduate School at the University of Florida can be explored at Cost of Living at UF.

 As a reminder, unless you are appointed on a training grant, you will be responsible for paying student fees not covered by your tuition waiver.
 Your stipend is intended to cover these fees and your living expenses.
-These fees are slightly less for students who entered the program before Fall 2006, but you should include the following amounts in your personal budget to be paid at the beginning of each semester: Fall and Spring = $637 each; Summer = $425; annual total cost = $1699 (these numbers are being revised for 2012 admission).
+These fees are slightly less for students who entered the program before Fall 2006, but you should include the following amounts in your personal budget to be paid at the beginning of each semester: Fall and Spring = $700 each; Summer = $500; annual total cost = $1900 (current as of summer 2014).